-The value MUST be one of the following values, a value registered in the IANA JSCalendar Enum Registry, or a vendor-specific value:
+The value MUST be one of the following values, another value registered in the IANA JSCalendar Enum Values registry, or a vendor-specific value (see Section 3.3):

-- "server": The calendar server will send the scheduling messages. - "client": The calendar client will send the scheduling messages. - "none": No scheduling messages are to be sent to this participant. - o scheduleForceSend: "Boolean" (optional, default: false)
+- \ "server": The calendar server will send the scheduling messages. - \ "client": The calendar client will send the scheduling messages. - \ "none": No scheduling messages are to be sent to this participant. - o scheduleForceSend: "Boolean" (optional, default: false)